marcfolchp/spotistics/docs/supabase-table-reference.md

 # Supabase Table Reference

-This document provides a complete reference of all tables used in Spotistics.
+This document provides a complete reference of all tables used in Wrappedify.

 ## Table Overview